-This article about no carve pumpkin decorations for Halloween was last updated in 2022.
+No carve pumpkin decorations for Halloween

 It wouldn’t be Halloween without pumpkins, but man are they hard to carve … especially for a non-arty, clumsy families like mine.
 So how can we incorporate the iconic pumpkin into our Halloween decorations without risking a stab wound to the hand?